 “Would you like to save 15 percent off today’s purchase by opening our store credit card?”
 We’ve probably all heard countless versions of that pitch at a retailer’s checkout counter.
-More than 6 in 10 U.S. adults (62 percent) have applied for a retail credit card, according to our sister site CreditCards.com.
+More than six in 10 U.S. adults — 62 percent — have applied for a retail store credit card, according to CreditCards.com.
 And about two-thirds of them have done so impulsively at least once.

 What is a store credit card?

 Retailers offer two types of credit cards: store credit cards and co-branded credit cards.
-Store credit cards, sometimes called closed-loop cards, can only be used at that particular store or chain of stores.
-A co-branded card, on the other hand, is an open-loop card that can be used anywhere the card network (such as Visa or Mastercard) can be accepted.
-It has a particular retailer’s logo on it, but it can be used widely.
+Store credit cards — sometimes called closed-loop cards — can only be used at that particular store or chain of stores.
+A co-branded card, on the other hand, is an open-loop card that can be used anywhere the card network — such as Visa or Mastercard — is accepted.
+In this case, it may have a particular retailer’s logo on it, but it can be used widely.

 Some retailers offer both.
-Amazon.com, for example, has a store card and the Amazon Prime Rewards Visa Signature Card.
-The former only works at Amazon.com, whereas the latter can be used anywhere Visa is accepted.
+Amazon, for example, offers both a store card and the Prime Visa.
+The former only works at Amazon, whereas the latter can be used anywhere Visa is accepted.

-Store cards work best for loyal shoppers.
-If you love a particular retailer and buy from them all the time, using their credit card may get you better rewards than any other payment method.
+- Loyalty rewards.
+If you love a particular retailer and buy from them all the time, using their store card may get you stronger rewards than a general rewards credit card.

-Some store cards throw in extra bonuses such as special coupons, free alterations and invitation-only events.
+- Bonus offers.
+Some store cards throw in such extra bonuses as special coupons, free alterations and invitation-only events.

-And remember that store cards are limiting.
-They can only be used at that particular store or chain of stores.
+- Limited use.
+While they reward loyalty, store cards are limiting if you can use them only at that particular store or chain of stores.

 The best store credit cards